M1 vs. Robinhood Comparison Review

 Currently, Robinhood only offers individual investment accounts with margin.
 Though they hope to offer more traditional accounts in the future, investors won’t find IRAs, trusts, or joint accounts here.

-Robinhood Account Levels:
+Robinhood Account Type:

 - Robinhood Instant – Basic investment account with margin.